npgsql/npgsql/doc/ddex.md

 Npgsql has a Visual Studio extension (VSIX) which integrates PostgreSQL access into Visual Studio.
 It allows connecting to PostgreSQL from within Visual Studio's Server Explorer, create an Entity Framework 6 model from an existing database, etc.

+# Visual Studio Compatibility

+The VSIX extension has been tested and works on Visual Studio 2015 and 2017.
+It is probably compatible with versions all the way back to 2012, but these haven't been tested.
+Note that installing into pre-2015 versions will display a warning, although it should be safe to proceed.

+# Upgrading from an older version

 Note that the extension has been pretty much rewritten for Npgsql 3.2 - if you encountered installation issues with previous versions, these issues should hopefully be gone.
 A summary of work done for 3.2 [is available here](https://github.com/npgsql/npgsql/issues/1407).
 If you already have an earlier version of the VSIX (or MSI) installed, it's highly recommended that you uninstall them to avoid conflicts.

 It is no longer necessary or recommended to have Npgsql in your GAC, or to have Npgsql listed in your machines.config.
 Simply installing the VSIX should work just fine, and a GAC/machines.config may actually cause issues.
-If you previously installed Npgsql into your GAC/machines.config, it's recommended you uninstall it (unless you have good reasons to have it there).
+If you previously installed Npgsql into your GAC/machines.config, it's recommended you uninstall it.
+If you have any entries (binding redirects, DbProviderFactory registrations) in either your `machines.config` or in your Visual Studio setup (e.g. App.config, `devenv.exe.config`), please remove them The VSIX should work on a totally clean setup.

-The VSIX extension has been tested and works on Visual Studio 2015 and 2017.
-It is probably compatible with versions all the way back to 2012, but these haven't been tested.
-Note that installing into pre-2015 versions will display a warning, although it should be safe to proceed.
+# Features

+The provider isn't feature comlete - please let us know of missing features or bugs by opening issues.

+## Server Explorer

+You can add a PostgreSQL database in Server Explorer, explore tables and columns, send ad-hoc queries, etc.

 ## Entity Framework 6